JP-8: Variants

-JP-8+100 (F-37) is a version of JP-8 with an additive that increases its thermal stability by 100 °F (a difference of 56 °C).
-The additive is a combination of a surfactant, metal deactivator, and an antioxidant, and was introduced in 1994 to reduce choking and fouling in engine fuel systems.
-The additive is known as 8Q462, or Aeroshell Performance Additive 101, is manufactured by BetzDearborn (Now GE Betz), and used at the ratio of 256 ppm, at cost of about $1 per 1000 gallons of fuel.
+JP-8+100 (F-37) is a variant of JP-8 augmented with the additive Spec-Aid 8Q462, also known as Aeroshell Performance Additive 101, created by BetzDearborn (now GE Betz).
+The additive increases the thermal stability of JP-8 by 100°F (56°C), hence the designation "+100".
+Spec-Aid 8Q462 was introduced in 1994 to reduce choking and fouling in engine fuel systems and is a combination of a surfactant, metal deactivator, and an antioxidant.
+It is added to JP-8 at a ratio of 256 ppm to create JP-8+100, at an added cost of $5 per 1000 gallons of fuel.
 Commercially, this additive is used in police helicopters in Tampa, Florida.
 JP-8+100 is also used for Canadian Forces CP-140 Aurora, CC-130 Hercules, CF-18 Hornet and the CC-115 Buffalo.

+F-35 is a variant without icing inhibitor.
+The only required additive is a static dissipater.

 JP-8+100LT is a variant of JP-8+100, with additives to facilitate low-temperature performance.
 It is considered as a logistically friendly low-cost replacement of the JPTS fuel for the Lockheed U-2 airplane.

+F-24 is commercial Jet A fuel (ASTM D1655) with the additive package required for JP-8 (SDA, CI/LI, FSII) added by the military.
+The intention is to lower costs by using commercially available fuel.
+The resulting fuel has identical properties to JP-8, save for a higher freezing-point specification.
+The U.S. military has switched to F-24 in domestic (excluding Alaska) sites in 2012.
+In 2018, it was found that the F-24 mixture could deteriorate during transport causing much reduced thermal stability, but addition of the +100 (8Q462) additive was enough to salvage degraded fuel.

+F-27 is F-24 with the +100 additive package.

+JP-8+225 is a planned variant of JP-8 that increases thermal stability by 225 F-change.
+Such a fuel would match the thermal stability of JP-7 and become a lower-cost replacement should it exist.